PostHog/posthog.com/contents/faq.md

 ### Is the software updated regularly?

 Yes.
 We release new versions about every two weeks and have a world-class team working daily on making the product better.
-It's [easy to update](docs/upgrading-posthog), and the most recent versions of the software will alert you to new updates within the application.
+It's [easy to update](docs/upgrading-posthog), and the software will alert you to new updates within the application.

-Pro-tip: follow us on [Twitter](https://twitter.com/PostHogHQ) / [Slack](/slack) to see our latest features.
+Pro-tip: follow us on [Twitter](https://twitter.com/PostHogHQ) or join our [Slack](/slack) to keep up with our latest features.

 ### How many companies use it / How many well-known companies use it?